 The need for widely defined authority of capital market regulator is represented in the Objectives and Principles of Securities regulations adopted by International Organization of the Securities Commissions (IOSCO) stating as a principle of regulation that: "The regulator should have adequate powers, proper resources and the capacity to perform its functions and exercise its powers.
-It includes powers of licensing, supervision, inspection, investigation and enforcement."86 The capital market regulation of Montenegro has been positively assessed by IOSCO and SEC was accepted as a 50th signatory of IOSCO MMoU in the world, what enables regulatory cooperation and cross border enforcement of capital market regulation.
+It includes powers of licensing, supervision, inspection, investigation and enforcement."
+The capital market regulation of Montenegro has been positively assessed by IOSCO and SEC was accepted as a 50th signatory of IOSCO MMoU in the world, what enables regulatory cooperation and cross border enforcement of capital market regulation.
 Contrary to the established assessment of the international legal standard setters the statement of the Court does not give any authority to SEC to act at the market except in precisely pre defined situations.
-This conclusion makes our capital market regulation as such completely opposed to the all EU and international standards required for capital market regulators is their obsolence.87
+This conclusion makes our capital market regulation obsolete and as such completely opposed to the all EU and international standards required for capital market regulations and regulators.
+One of the basic dangers of capital marker regulators is their obsolence.
+One